techno-tim/techno-tim.github.io/_posts/2022-05-28-jekyll-docs-site.md

 I have lots of examples in my [documentation site repo](https://github.com/techno-tim/techno-tim.github.io/tree/master/_posts).
 Just click on the Raw button to see the code behind the page.

+For more neat syntax for the Chirpy theme check their demo page on making posts <https://chirpy.cotes.page/posts/write-a-new-post/>

 ## Links

 See [reference repo](https://l.technotim.live/quick-start) for files